Hatley Park National Historic Site: Planned royal residence

 At the outbreak of the Second World War, contingency plans were made for King George VI, his wife, Queen Elizabeth; and their two daughters, Princesses Elizabeth and Margaret, to reside in Canada in the event of an invasion of Britain.
 The family's primary options were stately homes in England, but Victoria, BC, was the backup site in the event that German troops reached the Midlands.

 The federal Crown-in-Council purchased Hatley Castle in 1940 for use as the King's royal residence.
 The royal family and British government decided against the former leaving the UK during the war and the King and Queen stayed in London, while the Princesses were located at Windsor Castle.

 Royal Roads Military College

-The Canadian government adapted the mansion as a naval training facility.
-From 1948 it was known as the Royal Roads Military College.
-It is named for the Royal Roads body of water, which forms the entrance into Esquimalt Harbour from the Strait of Juan de Fuca, lying to the east of the facility.
+In 1940 HMCS Royal Roads was established as a naval training establishment for World War II reserve officers.
+In 1942, it transitioned into the Royal Canadian Naval College.
+It became a tri-service school in 1948 called the Canadian Services College Royal Roads 1968.
+It was formally renamed Royal Roads Military College in 1968.
 The military college was closed in 1995 and the estate leased to the Province of British Columbia.
 That same year, the castle and grounds were designated a National Historic Site of Canada.
+The College is named for the Royal Roads body of water, which forms the entrance into Esquimalt Harbour from the Strait of Juan de Fuca, lying to the east of the facility.

-In September 1995, Royal Roads University was opened as a public, degree-granting university.
-It leases the campus from the Department of National Defence for $1 per year.
+In 1995, Royal Roads University was created by legislation enacted by the Province of British Columbia.
+In September 1995 it was opened as a public, degree-granting university.
+The university leases the campus from the Department of National Defence for $1 per year.
 The university manages all stewardship responsibilities related to the site, including site management, operations, heritage preservation and restoration, and educating the public about the site's history and natural resources.